 4 Key Business Trends for 2017 – Here’s what you can expect

-It’s been a turbulent year for businesses in the UK.
-Our eventual departure from the European Union, coupled with events elsewhere in the world, means that companies must be prepared to navigate uncertain and, possibly, treacherous waters as we head into 2017.
+2016 was a turbulent year for businesses in the UK.
+Our eventual departure from the European Union, coupled with events elsewhere in the world, means that companies must be prepared to navigate uncertain and, possibly, treacherous waters in 2017.

 It’s not all doom and gloom, though.